LeetLLM

 Here's a concrete exercise to test your understanding.
 Try it before looking at the solution sketch.

-Task: You receive a 500-word newsletter about e-commerce logistics.
-Build a tool that extracts every mentioned company and classifies the sentiment as positive, neutral, or negative.
+Task: You receive a 500-word incident digest about engineering services.
+Build a tool that extracts every mentioned service and classifies its operational status as healthy, degraded, outage, or unknown.

 Requirements